Pine Mountain Club, California

-Pine Mountain Club is an unincorporated area and census-designated place in southwestern Kern County, California.
-As of the 2010 census it had a population of 2,315.
+Pine Mountain Club is an unincorporated community in southwestern Kern County, California.
+As of the 2020 census it had a population of 2,422.
+For statistical purposes, the United States Census Bureau has defined Pine Mountain Club as a census-designated place (CDP).
 It is one of the Mountain Communities of the Tejon Pass.

 Geography

 Pine Mountain Club has an area of 16.9 sqmi.
 It ranges from 4901 to 6400 feet in elevation.
-The community sits in a deep valley of the San Emigdio Mountains, on the San Andreas fault.
+The community sits in a deep valley of the San Emigdio Mountains, on the San Andreas Fault.
 It is surrounded by Los Padres National Forest.
 The settlement lies between Apache Saddle and Pinon Pines Estates along Mil Potrero Highway.
 It is west of Frazier Park, Lebec, and Interstate 5.